 - Enclosing interface:

-public static final class ObjectInputFilter.Config extends ObjectA utility class to set and get the system-wide filter or create a filter from a pattern string.
-If a system-wide filter is set, it will be used for each
+public static final class ObjectInputFilter.Config extends ObjectA utility class to set and get the process-wide filter or create a filter from a pattern string.
+If a process-wide filter is set, it will be used for each

 ObjectInputStreamthat does not set its own filter.

 When setting the filter, it should be stateless and idempotent, reporting the same result when passed the same arguments.

 The filter is configured during the initialization of the

 jdk.serialFilteris defined, it is used to configure the filter.
 If the system property is not defined, and the